 Cambridge Assessment International Education is recognised by the Office of Qualifications and Examinations Regulation (Ofqual) – the regulator of examinations in England – to award qualifications.
 This means you can be sure their assessments and qualifications are monitored and meet appropriate standards.
 They work closely with Ofqual to maintain their recognised status.

 Furen International School Pte Ltd offers Cambridge Lower Secondary (Secondary 1) Course is adapted from Cambridge Assessment International Education.
 This course is typically for learners aged 11 to 14 years.

 The course is compatible with other curricula, internationally relevant, and sensitive to different needs and cultures, and is appropriate for learners whose first language is not English.
 The course aims to cultivate students’ interest and ability in learning, so that students have good communication skills, teamwork spirit, interest in scientific and humanistic knowledge and comprehensive learning ability and ultimately enable students to have both independent thinking and team problem-solving ability.

 The English module enables learners to communicate confidently and effectively and to develop the skills to respond to a range of information, media and texts with understanding and enjoyment.
 Learners who follow this framework will gradually work towards developing a first language competency in English based on a curriculum designed to be successful in any culture and to promote cross-cultural understanding.

-The curriculum framework explores six content areas: number, algebra, geometry, measure, handling data and problem solving.
+The curriculum module explores six content areas: number, algebra, geometry, measure, handling data and problem solving.
 The first five content areas are all underpinned by problem solving, which provides a structure for the application of mathematical skills.
 Mental strategies are also an important part of the number content.
 The curriculum focuses on principles, patterns, systems, functions and relationships, so that learners apply their mathematical knowledge and develop a holistic understanding of the subject.

-This curriculum framework covers four content areas: scientific enquiry, biology, chemistry and physics.
+This curriculum module covers four content areas: scientific enquiry, biology, chemistry and physics.
 Scientific enquiry is about considering ideas, evaluating evidence, planning investigative work, and recording and analysing data.
 The scientific enquiry objectives underpin biology, chemistry and physics, which are focused on developing confidence and interest in scientific knowledge.
 Environmental awareness and some history of science are also part of the curriculum.